GMC Clinical Assessment Centre

 - When marking against the domains the examiner will assess your competency across a number of skill areas.

-- The board expects you to be able to carry out any basic physical examinations, such as examination of the abdomen, breast, chest, hand, heart, and joints.
+- We expect you to be able to carry out any basic physical examinations, including but not limited to examination of the abdomen, breast, chest, hand, heart, and joints.
 You must be able to perform a rectal or bimanual vaginal examination.
 You must also be able to use the appropriate equipment in carrying out an examination of the ear, eye or nervous system.

 - The examiner will assess you on your ability to perform common practical procedures.
 Again, the board may ask you to deal with a simulated patient or an anatomical model.